HMS Chrysanthemum (1917): Construction and design

 Chrysanthemum was one of 20 Anchusa-class convoy sloops ordered on 21 February 1917.
 The ship was laid down at Armstrong Whitworth's High Walker, Newcastle upon Tyne shipyard as Yard number 929 on 9 July 1917 and was launched on 10 November 1917.
 Chrysanthemum was completed on 8 February 1918.

 The Anchusas were the final group of Flower-class sloops, and were intended primarily for anti-submarine duties.
 As such they were designed to look like merchant ships so hostile submarines would remain on the surface for long enough for the sloops to engage them.
 The detailed appearance varied between builders and even between ships build by the same builder, while armament also varied.

 Chrysanthemum was 276 ft 6 in long overall and 255 ft 3 in between perpendiculars, with a beam of 35 ft 1 in and a draught of 11 ft.
 Displacement was about 1290 LT normal.
 Two coal-fed boilers fed steam to a three-cylinder triple-expansion steam engine rated at 2500–2700 ihp giving a speed of 17–17.5 kn.
 The ship had a crew of 82 officers and men.

 Chrysanthemum was built with a gun armament of two 4-inch BL guns, a single 12-pounder (3-inch, 76 mm) gun on a tilting mounting, a single 21/2-pounder gun and a machine gun.
 Two 18-inch (450 mm) torpedo tubes were fitted, together with an anti-submarine 200-lb stick bomb mortar and four depth-charge throwers.

 Sea service

 Chrysanthemum was deployed to Gibraltar after commissioning.
 By July 1918, the Gibraltar-based sloops, including Chrysanthemum were organised into the 11th Sloop Flotilla.
 Chrysanthemum remained part of the 11th Sloop Flotilla when the First World War ended on 11 November 1918.
 After convoy duty in the late stages of World War I, Chrysanthemum joined the Mediterranean Fleet, serving as a target towing ship, based at Malta.

+In October 1921, Chrysanthemum took part in the repatriation of Turkish Prisoners of War from Malta to İnebolu, with the Turkish prisoners being exchanged for British prisoners.
 On 4 March 1927, Sir Walter Congreve VC, the Governor of Malta, was buried at sea from her in accordance with his last request.
 Chrysanthemum was also used at the beginning of the Spanish Civil War in 1936 to rescue British nationals from Barcelona.
 The officer recorded commanding Chrysanthemum 1935-1936 was Captain Russell Hamilton McBean, one of the men of the 1919 raid on Kronstadt.